 - to contact you in relation to service, end-of-warranty and other reminders

-- to conduct direct marketing activities and advertising events
+- to conduct direct marketing activities and advertising events and competitions

 - to comply with our legal obligations

 - for general management (such as to invoice you)